lukeaus/plain-tree/readme.md

 #### `removeChildren(fn)`

 Remove all children where fn returns truthy.
-Use this where data is complex (e.g. data is an Object or Array)
+Use this where data is complex (e.g. data is an Object or Array).
+Returns removed children.

-Return: void
+Return: Array<Node>

 ##### fn